bestwebsoft/gallery-wordpress-plugin/readme.txt

 5. The pop-up window containing the album images.

 == Changelog ==

+= V4.3.2 - 24.06.2015 =
+* Update : Gallery Settings page is updated.
+* Update : The Ukrainian and Russian language files are updated.
+* Update : BWS plugins section is updated.

 = V4.3.1 - 09.06.2015 =
 * NEW : We added functionality for disable rewriting templates after plugin update.